 The Herbie developers are excited to announce

-Herbie 1.4!
-This release continues a focus on speed and predictability.
+Herbie 1.3!
+This release focuses on speed and

 Herbie automatically improves the accuracy of floating point